leafreynolds/KKMooglePeripheral/README.md

-# KKMooglePeripheral
+# KKMoogleInterface
-Minecraft mod for use with KingdomKeys &amp; Computercraft
+Minecraft mod for use with KingdomKeys and Computercraft